Chapter 6

 work on correcting our misperception.

-where sin abounded, grace abounded much more, so that as
+But where sin abounded, grace abounded much more, so

-sin reigned in death, even so grace might reign through
+that as sin reigned in death, even so grace might reign

-righteousness to eternal life through Jesus Christ our Lord.
+through righteousness to eternal life through Jesus Christ

+our Lord.
 What shall we say then?
-Shall we continue in sin that grace
+Shall we continue in

 Because God is actively in charge of our sanctification, reaping